evkx/evkx.github.io/content/models/lexus/rz/rz_300e/_index.md

 The vehicle supports fast DC charging with a maximum power of 147 kW.
 Charging from 0% to 100% takes approximately 84 minutes, while a more typical scenario from 10% to 80% takes 38 minutes with an average charging speed of 70 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 48%.
 This results in an effective charging speed, including time lost, of 78 kW, with each charging session taking about 22 minutes and 33 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 10 hours and 44 minutes.
-This journey would require seven charging stops from 5% to 47%, with a total charging time of 144 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22.5 kWh/100 km, the trip would take approximately 10 hours and 23 minutes.
+This journey would require six charging stops from 5% to 47%, with a total charging time of 123 minutes.

 ### Onboard Charger